 Look for opportunities to save a user money that they would be paying to someone else.
 If a user can drive less or avoid shipping costs, you have saved them money, and they may not mind giving you a little more.
 An old-school example, AAA sells roadside assistance but included with this subscription are discounts to most hotels and some other travel-related services.
 These discounts cost AAA nothing and add value to the membership.

 Now that we've removed some of the "cost,” how can we improve the value?
-Here are four techniques to increase value.
+Here are five techniques to increase value.

 - Offer more stuff.